harcokuppens/CourseGradingWithDOMjudge/Explanation_course_setup.md

 ### Point 5:  stop submissions to a problem when the deadline expires

 Each problem has two instances a `practice` problem, and a `grading` problem.
 We disable submitting to the `grading` problem when its deadline expires.
 In DOMjudge disable submitting to a problem causes also that the problem becomes invisible for the teams, making any new submissions to it impossible.
 The students cannot see `grading` problem anymore, however they can still see the `practice` problem containing there results.
-In this way after the deadline the `grading` problems dissapears, so that students **cannot submit for grading anymore**.
+In this way after the deadline the `grading` problems disappears, so that students **cannot submit for grading anymore**.
 But all contests and its `practice` problems are always kept visible for the students,  and therefore they **keep having an overview of the work they did**.

-If all problems in  course part, represented by a contest, are graded then we can also disable submitting to contest as a whole.
+If all problems in a course part, represented by a contest, are graded then we can also disable submitting to contest as a whole.
 Then also submissions to the `practice` problems in the contest become disabled.

 Finally if the whole course is ended, we can disable all the contests in the course, making everything disabled.
 From then on a team sees no contests at all anymore.
 This is a quick method to disable the course, and still allow us to activate parts of it if really necessary.